bufbuild/protobuf-es/packages/protoplugin-example/README.md

 # Protoplugin Example

-This directory contains an example plugin, which shows how to work with the plugin framework as well as a separate app which uses the plugin.
+This directory contains an example plugin, which shows how to work with the plugin framework.
+It also contains a separate webpage which shows the generated files working with a remote server.

-The example directory is split into two subdirectories:

-## `protoc-gen-twirp-es`
+The code generation logic for the actual plugin is located in the following files:

+- `protoc-gen-twirp-es.ts`
+- `typescript.ts`

-This directory contains all the code for the plugin.
-It generates a [Twirp](https://twitchtv.github.io/twirp/docs/spec_v7.html) client from service definitions in Protobuf files.
+The sample plugin generates a [Twirp](https://twitchtv.github.io/twirp/docs/spec_v7.html) client from service definitions in Protobuf files.
 The Twirp client uses base types generated from `protobuf-es`.

 To build the plugin:

 `npm run build`

-## `app`

-This directory is a separate application which illustrates the usage of the `protoc-gen-twirp-es` plugin.
-It generates a client using the above plugin and then builds that into HTML page to show how it interacts with a server.
-Note that the server is our demo Connect server, so this can't be completely wire-compatible with Twirp.

-To start the app and view the requests:
+To run the example webpage and see the generated code in action:

-`npm start`.
+`npm run app:start`